 - Ask your lodger to set up a standing order for rent payments, rather than cash in hand.

 - If you receive any benefits or tax credits, inform your local agency as this change in living situation will surely have an effect.
-In order to earn a tax free income under the Rent a Room Scheme, you’ll need to let a fully furnished room.

 - Have your gas and electric appliances checked by an official.
 It’s a legal requirement.